 Peter has been fascinated by nature, dinosaurs and reptiles ever since he was a little boy.
 Therefore, it comes as no surprise that whilst at college his thirst for nature and exotic reptiles was quenched by successful breeding of boidae snakes which he continued for over 10 years.
 This however wasn’t enough for him.
 In 2002, Peter finally undertook his first a month-long expedition to Costa Rica that completely changed his life forever.
 Captivated by the magic of the tropics he continues to return to the Equator ever since as a photographic guide and as an organiser of his own specialist small-scale photographic expeditions.
-Since 2008 he has led over 30, mostly tropical, expeditions to such places as Borneo, where he has returned already 6 times.
+Since 2008 he has led over 40, mostly tropical, expeditions to such places as Borneo, where he has returned already 6 times.
 He has also visited and photographed four times in Panama and Belize, three times in Costa Rica and Ecuador.
 He also visited Madagascar and Pantanal in Brazil.
 He has been captivated by flora and fauna of Thailand that he has visited three times.
 A remote Indonesian island Sulawesi is a secret favourite of his.
 Between his big trips, he also loves to explore the delights of Europe.
-Encouraged by a number of overwhelming reviews from the participants of his photography expeditions he is keen to continue on his path and plans to visit the Galapagos, Madagascar and Pantanal to name but a few.

 His photographs gained recognition on a number of national and international competitions such as the Nature’s Best Photography, Bird Photographer of the Year, Czech Nature Photo, Czech Press Photo, Big Picture, Festival de L’Oiseau, Sony World Photography Awards and Reptile Nactus Awards.
 However, his biggest achievement by far has been the Wildlife Photographer of the Year 2015 award.
 The judges shortlisted 12 of his photographs into the Finals of which one was awarded the Finalist spot in the Top 5 of the Mammals category.
 As a result, the macaque shot from Sulawesi has become a central promotion piece of a WPY 2015 exhibition in London.